Not that I speak from want, for I have learned to be content in whatever circumstances I am.

 I find purpose and satisfaction in Christ.

-I am content in every situation of life.
+I am content in every situation in life.

 In Jesus Name